shohan-pherones/foodverse/README.md

 ### Features:

-1. User can search different kinds of recipe
+1. Users can search different kinds of recipe and get the ingredients for these
-2. User can find the necessary ingredients for the specific recipe item
+2. Users can save specific recipes as the favorites
-3. Also a recipe item can be saved into the local storage of the browser
+3. Favorite recipes also stored into the local storage of the client’s browser

 ### View the app (Hosted on Netlify):